YaoGroup/slurm-tool/README.md

     "python ~/IceShelf2D/script/script_inverse.py 0.5",
 )
 ```
-Running the above Python file will send the 4 jobs into a job array to the cluster.
+Running the above Python file (`python my_submit.py`) will:
+- Create a Slurm script for running the 4 jobs and store the script into the `output_dir` of `JobArray`
+- Send the script to the cluster, so user DO NOT need to `sbatch` the script themselves.

 ## Limitations
 - Currently, the features of the tool are still limited to Slrum job-array